XhinLiang/xhinliang.github.io/source/_posts/uncategorized/me-and-my-game-life.md

 Recently, I mostly play games on my mobile phone, because it's too expensive for me to build a satisfying gaming environment on PC.

-Witcher 3 is the first which makes me pay so much time. -- It took me almost 3 months to finish it.
+"Witcher 3: Wild Hunt" is the first which makes me pay so much time after graduating from university.
+It took me almost 3 months to finish it.

 The story began in July of this year.